great-expectations/great_expectations/docs/guides/miscellaneous/migration_guide.md

 Your config file appears valid!
 ```

-If your configuration needs to be upgraded, then you will see a message like this:
+If your configuration needs to be upgraded, you will see a message like this:

 ```bash
 Using v3 (Batch Request) API